ruano-a/selective-test-isolation-bundle/README.md

 And that's it.

 # Notes
-This bundle can't work with a PHPUnit version prior to 7.5 because the listener system doesn't seem to let you get the test method informations.
+* IMPORTANT : The IsolableKernelTestCase class starts the kernel at the loading of the class, so don't do it twice.
+It needs it to access the entity manager.
+If you want to start it somewhere else, override the methods.
-It is currently not configurable, I might make it one day, if you don't want to wait, contact me.
+* This bundle can't work with a PHPUnit version prior to 7.5 because the listener system doesn't seem to let you get the test method informations.
-It has been made for my personal use, after a fail to modify a fork of this bundle https://github.com/dmaicher/doctrine-test-bundle (I wanted to choose when to perform the rollbacks, but it caused issues).
+* It has been made for my personal use, after a fail to modify a fork of this bundle https://github.com/dmaicher/doctrine-test-bundle (I wanted to choose when to perform the rollbacks, but it caused issues).